Jakarta Art Building: History

 The idea for the creation of a theater in Batavia (the colonial name for Jakarta) came from the Governor-General of Batavia at that time, Herman Willem Daendels.
 This idea was realized by Stamford Raffles, who was known for his passion for the study and preservation of local culture.
 In 1814 Raffles ordered the construction of a simple bamboo theatre near Waterlooplein (a square in Jakarta, now Lapangan Banteng), under the name "Military Theater Venue".
 It was built by English soldiers and had a capacity of 250 people.
 This first theater in Batavia was used from 1811 to 1816 for the entertainment of British soldiers.

 In August 1816, the English gave the Indies back to the Dutch East Indies and Batavia was under the governorship of the Netherlands once more.
 Performances were again held in the building on April 21, 1817, by groups of Dutch amateur performers.

 In 1820 the bamboo theater began to show signs of deterioration, and in 1821, supported by the Dutch colonial government, it was replaced with a more permanent structure.
 The architect chosen to design the building was J.C.
 Schultze (who also designed the Harmony Society, Batavia building.
-The contractor was Lie Atjie, who took material from the spinhuis in the old town area to use for the new theater.
+The contractor was Lie Atjie, who took material from the spinning house (spinhuis) in the old town area to use for the new theater.
 Construction took 14 months.
 The new building was designed in Neoclassical style and was called Schouwburg Weltevreden, also popularly known as Gedung Komedi ("Comedy building").
 Inauguration was planned for October 1821 but had to be postponed until December 7 because of a cholera epidemic.
 The first performance in the building was Shakespeare's Othello.

 During the mid 19th century, the development of Schouwburg Weltevreden was slow, and it had difficulty making a profit, because Batavia lacked European female opera singers and did not have a complete orchestra.
 The government took over the theater in 1848, when the private company failed, and held it until 1892.
 In 1911 its administration was assigned to the city of Batavia.

 At first, lighting inside the building was done using candles and kerosene lamps.
 Gas light came in 1864.
 Electricity was first used inside the building in 1882, but gas light was still used outside until 1910.

 In 1926, during Indonesia's period of National Awakening, the building was used by the local Youth Alliance for the first Kongres Pemoeda (Youth Congress).

 During the Japanese occupation from 1942 to 1945, the building was used temporarily as a military headquarters.
 In April 1943 it was used as a theater under the name Sin'tsu Cekizyoo (心痛劇場).